Free Speech | Defamation | Online Stalking | Social Media disputes | Anti-SLAPP

 - Online defamation (ex. false and fraudulent speech, false online reviews on Yelp, BBB and other review websites including facebook or twitter) and free speech defenses including anti-SLAPP commercial speech exemption under CCP 425.17.

-- Revenge porn (illegal posting of pornographic ex-girlfriend, boyfriend, spouse videos)
+- (illegal posting of a pornographic ex-girlfriend, boyfriend, spouse videos)

-- Invasion of Privacy cases (ex. private drone photos, child photos, and adult sexual videos and pictures posted online, illegal video taping, illegal tape recording without consent)
+- Invasion of Privacy cases (ex. private drone photos, child photos, and adult sex videos and pictures posted online, illegal videotaping, illegal tape recording without consent)

 - Copyright infringement (artists, photographers, musicians, authors, writers, videographers, software programmers and coders and other creative artists)

-- Abuses involving computers, software, music and technology in educational settings (ex. claims of music infringement and illegal torrent downloads on campus or in dorm rooms)
+- Abuses involving computers, software, music and technology in educational settings (ex. claims of music infringement and on campus or in dorm rooms)

 - Facebook fights (where parents or guardians are sought to be held liable for kids online activity).